modelica/ModelicaSpecification/Tutorial.md

   end if;
 end BreakingPendulum3;
 ```
-The trick was to use complete polar coordinates including the length, L and to give a differential
+The trick was to use complete polar coordinates including the length, `L` and to give a differential
-equation for L in the non Broken mode.
+equation for `L` in the non Broken mode.
 If the derivatives of some variables are not calculated
-during the "not Broken"-phase, the variables "pos" and "vel" can be considered as algebraic
+during the `not Broken`-phase, the variables `pos` and `vel` can be considered as algebraic
 variables.
 A simulator thus has the possibility to remove them from the set of active state
 variables.